Women clean up in biggest primary night of 2018

 The open seat for New Mexico’s 2nd Congressional District is expected to be competitive, but either way, the voters are going to send a woman to Washington: Xochitl Torres Small won the Democratic primary, while Yvette Herrell won the Republican contest.

 In Iowa’s 1st Congressional District, Abby Finkenauer, 28, won the Democratic primary to challenge the Republican incumbent, Rod Blum.
-If elected, Finkenauer would be the nation’s youngest representative.
+If elected, Finkenauer would be the nation’s youngest representative, according to the Associated Press.

 Female candidates did fall short in some races, however.